xingchi-jin/dlite/README.md

 6. Add error library for all places
 7. implement a global context where it has all the delegate configurations
 8. local runner - it caches the pipeline config (network volumes) for a session.
 We should think about how to break dependencies between setup/exec/cleanup
+9. local runner - in setup request, logConfig, the support for indirect url should be handled differently.
+10. local runner - ti-config is in the runner config. it should not be special cased
+11. local runner - Handler implementations are too huge